ratish11/dbms_relational_algebra/README.md

 # DataBase Management

-This project will have implemented following Relational Algebra operators:
+This project will implement the following Relational Algebra operators:
 - Project
 - Select(with TreeMap)
 - Union